-At the end of 2016, Australia had grown to a population of 24.8 million people.
-The latest census data estimates that we have of 14.2 million broadband subscribers.
-Bear in mind, many of those are used by multiple people, such as broadband services used by families or share houses.
+Australia has grown to a population over 25 million people.
+The latest census data estimates that we have over 14 million broadband subscribers.
 With more people online, it’s important to understand the different types of connections available, as well the pros and cons of each one.
-We’re here to help.

 Broadband is a truly massive growth area, even today.
 The second half of 2017 alone saw an extra 3.4 percent added to the total number of broadband customers.
 What was most remarkable, however, was the number of customers connected to fibre internet, nearly doubled in a year.
 The reason for this, of course, is the rollout of the NBN, which has been picking up speed recently.